How to Convert NatWest Bank Statement to Excel or CSV

-If you need to convert NatWest bank statement to Excel, start with NatWest's own export options before you reach for a converter.
+If you need to convert a NatWest bank statement to Excel, start with NatWest's own export options before using a converter.
 NatWest says online statements can be downloaded as Sage Line 50-compatible OFX files as well as Microsoft Excel and Text (CSV) files, according to NatWest's list of online statement download formats.
 That means the fastest route is often a native export, not a third-party tool.

-The point where the workflow changes is when the file you have is no longer a clean NatWest export.
+The workflow changes when the file you have is no longer a clean NatWest export.
 If you can still pull transaction rows from online banking, export NatWest transactions to Excel or CSV first.
 If your end goal is an accounting import, OFX is usually the better fit.
-If you only have downloaded statement PDFs, scanned copies, or multiple files that need to be normalized into one sheet, a NatWest bank statement converter or NatWest PDF to Excel workflow becomes more practical.
+If you only have downloaded statement PDFs, scanned copies, or multiple files that need to be normalised into one sheet, a NatWest bank statement converter or NatWest PDF-to-Excel workflow becomes more practical.

 Use this quick decision tree:

-That distinction matters because many NatWest-focused pages blur two separate tasks: downloading official transaction data and extracting rows from a statement document.
-They are not the same job.
+Downloading official transaction data and extracting rows from a statement document are separate jobs.
 NatWest statement to CSV or Excel is usually the cleanest route when NatWest still exposes the data natively.
 Conversion makes sense when the native path is unavailable, incomplete, or no longer the format your bookkeeping process actually needs.

 Where to Download NatWest Data in Online Banking and Bankline